MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Harbor/Docs/README.md

 ## [Harbor Documentation](https://goharbor.io/docs/)

-Harbour is a registry that stores, signs and scans content.
+Harbor is a registry that stores, signs and scans content.
-Harbour adds security, identity and management.
+Harbor adds security, identity and management.
-Harbour manages users, access control and activity auditing.
+Harbor manages users, access control and activity auditing.
-Harbour replicates images between registries.
+Harbor replicates images between registries.
 Having a registry closer to the build and run environment improves the image transfer efficiency.

 ### Features